ABOUT US

 AND HIS FAMILY

-Samantha and Sean met at a farmers market in 2019 and were married in 2024.
-Samantha grows the flowers on the farm, and they bring her, our family, and our customers so much joy and have significantly increased our pollinator and beneficial insect population!
 Growing up, Samantha’s parents were creative landscape designers, so her appreciation for flowers runs deep.
-She lived on a farm as a kid, riding horses, raising baby goats, and tending to a small garden of her own, so she’s right at home on the farm with Sean.
-Samantha also runs her photography business, so she takes most of the photos around here and is responsible for all our marketing materials, but most of all, Samantha loves growing flowers and working alongside Sean on the farm.
+She lived on a farm for a while as a child, riding horses, bottle-feeding baby goats, collecting chicken eggs, and tending to a small vegetable and flower garden of her own, so she’s right at home on the farm with Sean.
+Samantha has been running her photography and photo booth businesses for the last 15+ years, so naturally, she takes most of the photos around here and is responsible for our logo, all our marketing materials, and merch.
+Samantha loves photography, growing and arranging flowers, spending time with her dogs, and working alongside Sean on the farm.

-Sean’s dad, Michael aka Mike, helps in the fields, goes on supply runs, and enjoys talking sports with Sean while lending a hand.
-He also enjoys canning and makes the best tomato sauce.
-Nancy, Sean’s mom, is your warm welcome to the farm as she helps with CSA pickups, and always makes sure the crew is well-fed and hydrated.
-She loves taking care of the people around her (and our dogs!).
-Nancy also enjoys harvesting, drying, and jarring herbs on the farm.
+Nancy, Sean’s mom, is your warm welcome to the farm as she helps with CSA pickups, and always makes sure the crew and all our furry friends are well-fed and hydrated.
+She always has dog treats in her pockets, replenishes the multiple bird feeders daily, without fail, and insists on packing Samantha and Sean’s lunches for market days because they already have way too much to do.
+In addition to cooking and taking care of everyone, Nancy also enjoys harvesting, drying, and jarring herbs on the farm.
 Nancy and Mike are the most supportive parents anyone could ask for.
+We really could not do this without them!

-Sean’s aunt Patty is an elementary school teacher in CT, and most weekends you can find her singing in the fields, happy as can be.
-She’s a hard-working volunteer who loves getting her hands dirty.
-She also treats us with the best sourdough muffins, which she gets up at the crack of dawn to bake.
-We are so lucky she considers farming medicine!
-She’s one of our favorite people on earth.
+Patty is Sean’s aunt.
+She’s an elementary school teacher in CT, and at least one day a week, you can find her singing in the fields, weeding, as happy as can be.
+She’s a seriously hard-working, strong volunteer with incredible endurance, who loves getting her hands dirty.
+The soil feeds the microbiome, and the sun feeds the soul!
+She treats us with delicious sourdough muffins, which she gets up at the crack of dawn to bake on farm days.
+We are so lucky she considers farming medicine, and enjoys being around us enough to make the commute, because she is so helpful and is one of our favorite people on earth!

 FAQs

-CSA stands for community-supported agriculture.
-When you sign up for our CSA program, you are buying a share of our produce for the season ahead.
-You will pay upfront for the entire season, giving us a jump start on costs for the year, and in return, you receive a box of in-season produce weekly or bi-weekly for 20 weeks.
+A CSA is a Community Supported Agriculture program.
+When you sign up for our CSA, you are buying a share of our produce for the season ahead.
+You will pay upfront for the entire season, saving you in the long run, and giving us a jump start on costs for the year, and in return, you receive a box of in-season produce either weekly or bi-weekly for 20 weeks.
+For weekly pickup at our farm, go with our Regular or Large Share, and for bi-weekly, our Half Share.